itu-devops/lecture_notes/sessions/session_11/README_TASKS.md

 ## 2) Pen Test Your System

-- Try to find a vulnerability in your project
-- Run a tool or take one of the OWASP Top 10
+- Try to find a vulnerability in your project by using wmap, [zaproxy](https://www.zaproxy.org/getting-started/), or any of the tools in the [list of OWASP vulnerability scanning tools](https://owasp.org/www-community/Vulnerability_Scanning_Tools))
-- Fix the vulnerability
+- Fix the vulnerabilities that you find
 - Can you find the traces of the pen test in the logs?